Julia A. Rose LCMHC, NCC, BC-TMH, CAAP

 Certified Animal Assisted Therapist

 I also often work with people who have experienced significant trauma in their lifetime and struggle with healing their past experiences through research based approaches.
-These approaches assist people with learning about healthy relationships, boundaries, secure attachment, and skills to help regulate your nervous system.
-When we have been living our lives in a state of panic or people pleasing we have to learn what our true authentic self is.
-Creating a new identity and living authentically through your values is possible.
+Together, we explore what healthy relationships, secure attachment, and effective boundaries look like while integrating nervous system regulation into daily practices.
+For those who’ve lived in a constant state of panic or people-pleasing, therapy offers a place to rediscovering your authentic self.
+Rebuilding your identity and living authentically and in alignment with your values is possible, and I’m here to help.

 My approach is one of creativity and integration of therapies, such as Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT), experiential therapies, Acceptance and Commitment Therapy (ACT).
 I am trained and considered a Trust Based Relational Interventions (TBRI) Practitioner.
 A lot of what I practice is based on the Polyvagal Theory and Attachment Theory.